 Power Morcellator Settlement

-Hundreds of power morcellator injury and wrongful death lawsuits are pending in state and federal courts against a number of different device manufacturers.
+Hundreds of power morcellator injury and wrongful death lawsuits are pending in state and federal courts against a number of device manufacturers.

 Johnson & Johnson (through its Ethicon division) was the market leader in morcellator sales prior to pulling its devices from the market in 2014.
 J&J faces the lion’s share of morcellator lawsuits with about 100 total claims against it, but companies that include Richard Wolf GmbH, Karl Storz GmbH, and LiNA Medical are also facing cases.
 A multidistrict litigation (MDL) was formed in Kansas federal court to centralize J&J/Ethicon morcellator lawsuits.